 We've created a central repository of some of our most popular teaching resources from the various African studies centers across the country.
+Use the dropdown menu to filter resources by the lowest appropriate grade level.
+Click the "Reset" button to go back to all resources.
 Check back frequently for new resources.

 Discover Africa in the World

 Evidence of Africa in the world is often hidden in plain sight, available but undiscovered.

 The Discover Africa in the World Project reveals Africa-related sites in regions beyond the continent of Africa.

 Expanding Perspectives on Africa Book by Book

 Africa Access was founded in 1989 to help schools, public libraries, and parents improve the quality of their K-12 collections on Africa.

 This popular poster & curriculum guide provide an excellent entry-point to teaching about Africa.
 The poster enables students to conceptualize the sheer magnitude of the African continent.